Huey death: St. Louis rapper Lawrence Franks Jr. known as Huey killed in shooting in Missouri

 A 21-year-old man who was wounded in the shooting remained hospitalized Friday with non-life threatening injuries.

-Police said in a news release that detectives believe as many as 10 other people where there when the shooting happened.
+Police said in a news release that detectives believe as many as 10 other people were there when the shooting happened.

 Police released no details about how the shooting unfolded or a possible motive.
 They also have not said whether they have any suspects.